yerlibilgin/sample-odata-server/README.md

 </a:feed>
 ```

-__Note__: The query for the DoctType that is listed under a business card has to be executed within an expand,
+__Note__: The query for the DocType that is listed under a business card has to be executed within an expand,
 the reason is that a doctype is a navigation property for a business card, therefore it is lazy loaded, first you have
 to expand it and then you have to filter it.